 To fight a monster, compare its combat strength to yours.
 Combat strength is the total of Level plus all modifiers - positive or negative - given by Items and other cards.
-If the monster's combat strength is greater than yours or equal (monsters win ties!), you lose the combat and must Run Away (see below).
+If the monster's combat strength is greater to yours or equal (monsters win ties!), you lose the combat and must Run Away (see p.
+2).
 If your combat strength totals more than the monster's, you kill it and go up a level (two levels for some big monsters).
 You also get the number of Treasures shown on its card.

 Sometimes a card will let you get rid of the monster without killing it.
 This is still "winning," but you don't get a level.
-Unless the ability says otherwise, you don't get the Treasures, either.
+Unless the card says otherwise, you don't get the Treasures, either.

-Some monster cards have special powers that affect combat - a bonus against a Race or Class, for instance.
+Some monster cards have special powers that affect combat - a bonus against a particular Class, for instance.
+If a card refers to something like "food," it means real food on the table at your game, unless the word is bold, which refers to another card in the game.
 Be sure to check these!

-You and the other players may play one-shot Treasures or use Class or Race abilities to help or harm you in your combat.
-Some Door cards may also be played into a combat, such as monster enhancers (see below).
+You and the other players may play one-shot Treasures or use Class abilities to help or harm you in your combat.
+Some Door cards may also be played into a combat, such as monster enhancers (see p.
+2).